 5) Is It Really You?

 Businesses often outsource their social media posting or assign it to a staff member, both of which are great, but from time to time, take a moment to actually view the content being posted in your name.
 Does it reflect the business persona you were hoping for?
 Are the posts receiving any likes or engagement?
 Is anyone paying attention and responding?

 6) Social Media Is a Tool, Not an Engine

-Your business engine and the funnel for new business you create is your website.
-Social media is like a blinking light on a highway off ramp promising something of value if you divert your attention and get off at the next stop.
+Your business engine and the funnel for the new business you create is your website.
+Social media is like a blinking light on a highway off-ramp promising something of value if you divert your attention and get off at the next stop.

 Followers from social media platforms look forward to developing a relationship with brands.
-You job is to create genuine, fun, informative and engaging contact that welcomes them into your world and offers something that only you can uniquely give, even in a crowded industry.
+Your job is to create genuine, fun, informative, and engaging contact that welcomes them into your world and offers something that only you can uniquely give, even in a crowded industry.
 Figure out what that is and you can start making friends far and wide.